jimthompson5802/kaggle-HousePrice/README.md

 ## Results
 * Placed 202 (JMT5802) out of 4,915 teams.
 Top
 5% finisher.
-* Kernel for Boruta feature analysis.
+* Kernel for feature analysis to [determine relevant attributes for modeling.](https://www.kaggle.com/jimthompson/house-prices-advanced-regression-techniques/boruta-feature-importance-analysis)
-* Kernel for simple stacked model.
+* Kernel for illustrating a two-level stacked model.
-* Kernel for Python Jupyte notebook for regularized linear regression.
+* Kernel for R-based regularized linear regression.

 ## System Requirements
 * In addition to R, the Anaconda Python distribution, which includes pandas and